scorpido74/azure-docs.nl-nl/articles/cognitive-services/LUIS/luis-how-to-manage-versions.md

 ---
-title: Versies beheren-LUIS
+title: Manage versions - LUIS
 titleSuffix: Azure Cognitive Services
-description: Met versies kunt u verschillende modellen bouwen en publiceren.
-Het is een goed idee om het huidige actieve model te klonen naar een andere versie van de app voordat u wijzigingen aanbrengt in het model.
+description: Versions allow you to build and publish different models.
+A good practice is to clone the current active model to a different version of the app before making changes to the model.
 services: cognitive-services
 author: diberry
 manager: nitinme